arun2dot0/traffic-shaping-k8s/README.md

 ### Traffic shapping in k8s using Istio ###

-You may want to traffic shaping due to variosu reasons
+You may want to traffic shaping due to various reasons
 - Resource allocation:
 Developers can simulate various network conditions and bandwidth limitations, helping them test how applications perform under different scenarios.
 - Performance testing: